 If you or a member of your family has developed an industrial illness caused by the exposure to asbestos, you may be eligible to make asbestos claims.
 Asbestos has been used over the years in building industries because of its ability to provide protection against a number of conditions such as providing resistance to energy loss, noise, cold, high temperatures, vibration, etc. Years back, people working in industries where asbestos was used were not provided with adequate protective equipment and these people were at a risk of developing asbestos related diseases and illnesses.

-Many years ago the dangers of being exposed to asbestos became known and it was revealed that exposure to asbestos could lead to serious diseases and illnesses.
+Many years ago the dangers of being exposed to asbestos became known and it was revealed that exposure to asbestos could lead to serious diseases and illnesses, including asbestos induced lung cancer.
 However, building industries still continued using asbestos in considerable quantities and this is the reason asbestos still exists in a number of buildings as well as factories around UK.

 If asbestos is left undamaged, it is safe and does not pose any risk to people around it.
 But, if it is disturbed, it will become airborne and its fibres will be released into the atmosphere causing harm to people.
 Apart from the industries which make direct use of asbestos, there are other industries which are also at risk.
 These include:

 There are a number of different types of diseases that can be caused by being exposed to asbestos at work.
 Some of the common diseases include: